Is the Price Right?

 In the last 25 client pricing studies we have completed, an average of 31% of customers revealed themselves to be true price buyers.
-In one exercise, we asked respondents to rank a set of 5-6 value adds vs. 3 discounts.
+In one exercise, we asked respondents to rank a set of 5-6 value adds compared to 3 discounts.
 Those who ranked the discounts above the value adds were price buyers.
-Others were essentially value buyers the 69% who did not rank the discount over value.
+Those who did not rank discount over value were value buyers.

 In these same studies, we tested head-to-head competitive pricing scenarios.
 In every case, the majority of respondents chose the competitor with the higher value offering at reasonable price premiums over the lowest-priced, stripped-down option.
 Our interactive simulator, fueled by respondent data, lets our clients determine their optimal price based on the share and earnings they wanted to achieve.
 Invariably, prior beliefs about what is possible crumble in the face of optimal price.

 Our studies defined the right value sets, the right buyer sets, and the right prices.
 Outcomes value buyers sought were uncovered to reveal well-articulated positionings.